-Through the years, the organization has grown, with environmental education becoming an equally important part of its mission.
-The Great Swamp Conservancy hosts a variety of school groups during the school year and summer months, teaching children about the importance of wetlands, wildlife, and natural resource conservation.
+The GSC hosts a variety of school groups during the school year and summer months, teaching children about the importance of wetlands, wildlife, and natural resource conservation.
 Programs are geared toward helping children to develop a sense of community with and value for the natural environment.
-A traditional favorite is the “Swamp Tromp”, a guided tour of the Great Swamp’s nature trails and boardwalk.
 Programs can be tailored to any age group and facilities are ADA accessible.
 For high school, undergraduate and graduate students, the Conservancy also offers internship opportunities in wide variety of fields.

-In addition to children’s educational programs, The Great Swamp Conservancy holds numerous events open to the public, showcasing nature in all four seasons.
+The GSC holds numerous events open to the public, showcasing nature in all four seasons.
 Members look forward to the annual Spring and Fall migration festivals, where artisans and vendors from around Central New York come to showcase their wares and celebrate the arrival and departure of our migrant feathered friends.
+We have clubs that meet at the GSC monthly and weekly such as a stamping club, Swamp Snappers Camera Club, Art and Nature classes, and Yoga classes .
 Check the events page often for updates, or stop by the visitor center for a chat and to pick up a free event calendar.
 Past events include guided walks led by university professors, sketching classes with local artists, and presentations by regional wildlife experts.

-There is something for everyone at the Great Swamp, and we welcome you to visit for the day, join us at events, or even become a member!
+There is something for everyone at the Great Swamp, and we welcome you to visit for the day, join us at events, become a volunteer, or even become a member!